DominikPeters/texpresso-vscode/README.md

 # TeXpresso VS Code Extension
 Visual Studio Code extension for interacting with [TeXpresso](https://github.com/let-def/texpresso/), which provides a "live rendering" experience when editing LaTeX documents.
 TeXpresso needs to be installed separately to use this extension, following its [install guide](https://github.com/let-def/texpresso/blob/main/INSTALL.md) which contains instructions for macOS, Fedora, Arch Linux, Debian, and Ubuntu.
+The extension can be used simultaneously with other LaTeX extensions such as [LaTeX Workshop](https://github.com/James-Yu/LaTeX-Workshop).

 ![ezgif-6-3b2ad402f4](https://github.com/DominikPeters/texpresso-vscode/assets/3543224/0ff5cf57-5a2e-48cd-9e5f-633a5ed44411)